-It was in those early PC days that I used external modems to connect to BBSes, which were popular before the internet.
+It was in those early PC days that I used external modems to connect to BBSes, which were popular before the internet went mainstream.
 I enjoy reading and I used to download documents and get involved with conversations using FidoNet.

 Whilst friends had the Nintendo NES, my first console was the Super Nintendo.
 Again, like the Spectrum and Atari, I connected it to a television.
-My favourite games was Super Mario World.
+My favourite game was Super Mario World.